3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Experimental Setup

+Where $\rho_{e,i}$ is the cyclotron radius for electrons and ions, respectively, $L$ is the scattering length, $\Omega_{e,i}$ is the cyclotron frequency for electrons and ions, respectively, $\lambda_l$ is the wavelength of the laser, $\Delta \lambda_l$ is the laser linewidth, and $\tau_I$ is the integration time of the detector.
 Here, $\tau_I$ is 3 ns, $\lambda_l$ is $532$ nm, and $\Delta \lambda_l$ is around 0.05 nm for this experiment.
 The first condition is easily fulfilled by the conditions of this experiment for both the ions and electrons (i.e. the scattering length is much larger than the cyclotron radius), but the second condition is not.
-For the ions the right hand side gives between 0.13 and 0.89 ns and for electrons it gives between 0.25 and 1.64 $\mu$s for a full period, while the left hand side gives 9.44 ps.
+For the ions the left hand side gives between 0.13 and 0.89 ns and for electrons it gives between 0.25 and 1.64 $\mu$s for a full period, while the right hand side gives 9.44 ps.

-This means that the spectra detected by the CCD is the convolution between the instrumental broadening and the collective nonmagnetic TS spectra, which is given by \cite{froula}:
+This means that the spectra detected by the CCD are the convolution between the instrumental broadening and the collective nonmagnetic TS spectra, which is given by \cite{froula}:

 In particular, both spectrometers used in this work were used to measure the spectrum near the wavelength of the laser where the ion-acoustic waves (IAW) are, which corresponds to the second term in equation \ref{thomsonForm}.
-In order to calculate $T_e$, $T_i$, $Z$, $v_k$ and $v_{drift}$ using the IAW spectrum, a Bayesian inference model was used \cite{escalona2023}.
+In order to calculate $T_e$, $T_i$, $Z$, $v_k$, and $v_{drift}$ using the IAW spectrum, a Bayesian inference model was used \cite{escalona2023}.
 A Markov Chain Monte Carlo (MCMC) simulation was run in order to find the posterior distribution of each parameter, and then the Bayes Theorem was used to find each parameter.
 An example of a fitted TS spectrum can be seen in Fig. \ref{fig:thomson1992}.
 Parameters that cannot be properly estimated using the IAW, such as $n_e$ and $n_i$, were obtained through the absolute calibration of the spectrometers \cite{ghazaryan2021}.
 Here, our vacuum chamber was filled with a background gas of $N_2$, and a laser pulse (60 mJ, 532 nm, 3ns) was used to obtain Rayleigh scattering spectra of the gas at room temperature.
 The Rayleigh scattering was recorded using the same optical configuration used to record the TS spectra.
 This process is repeated for various pressures of $N_2$ inside the chamber, which allows us to measure $n_e$ using the intensity of the TS spectrum through the following relation: